 - Companies will be legally obliged to assist in the bypass of encryption where possible.

-Research conducted by Online Spy Shop suggests that anxiety and confusion around the Bill could actually be playing right into the hands of hackers and nefarious snoopers.
-We asked 1,000 UK adults about their perceptions of the Bill and their own attitudes to security and privacy now that the Bill has been passed into law.
+Research conducted by Online Spy Shop suggests that anxiety and confusion around the Bill could be playing right into the hands of hackers and nefarious snoopers.
+We asked 1,000 UK adults about their perceptions of the Bill and their attitudes to security and privacy now that it has been passed into law.
 Alarmingly, our study suggests that people, especially older people with less experience and understanding of data and cyber security, are potentially at risk precisely because of the Bill.
-One in five UK adults (18%) said they'd consider downloading extra security software to protect themselves from Government snooping.
+One in five UK adults (18%) said they'd consider downloading extra security software to protect themselves from government snooping.
 Among the over-55s, that figure was significantly higher.

 Also, of those polled:

 38% believe it would only be acceptable for the government to access and monitor records of their emails, texts, phone calls and online browsing history if they are suspected of committing a crime. - 22% believe it would be acceptable only if they have committed a crime. - 30% believe it would never be acceptable. - 8% believe it would be acceptable in all circumstances.

-How will the Snoopers' Charter

-Affect the average British browser?
+How will the Snoopers' Charter affect the average British browser?

 So, what do Brits have to be afraid of?
-After all, we only have to worry if weve got something to hide, right?
+After all, we only have to worry if we've got something to hide, right?
 Not necessarily.
-Humans are an inquisitive species, as revealed by our internet search histories and we like to search the web for all kinds of things, for a myriad of reasons.
+Humans are an inquisitive species, as revealed by our internet search histories, and we like to search the web for all kinds of things for a myriad of reasons.
 Googles autocomplete function gives us a window into the most popular searches.
-As an example, if we pick a random US State and enter Does State x the autocomplete routinely returns have the death penalty as a suggestion.
+As an example, if we pick a random US State and enter Does State x The autocomplete routinely returns have the death penalty as a suggestion.
 Why do we want to know that?
 Simple curiosity is a more likely reason than staking out the least egregious state to commit a crime, but it could look bad if we were accused of murder in Indiana!

-When it goes wrong for you, it goes really wrong
+When it goes wrong for you, it really goes wrong

-A study of the fathers mobile phone revealed the text message 'I need an escape, I love my son and all but we both need an escape,' sent to an underage love interest 10 minutes before locking his son in the car.
+A study of the fathers mobile phone revealed the text message 'I need an escape, I love my son and all, but we both need an escape,' sent to an underage love interest 10 minutes before locking his son in the car.
 The search history of the home computer revealed that Harris searched How hot does it need to be for a child to die inside a hot car?
-It was later revealed that a video titled How hot does it get inside a parked car? appeared on Harris' Reddit homepage and he clicked on it.
+It was later revealed that a video titled How hot does it get inside a parked car? appeared on Harris' Reddit homepage, and he clicked on it.

-should I be worried?
+Should I be worried?

 Yes and no. Many feel it is an overreach of the UK government and a slippery slope to further Orwellian oversight.
 There is, therefore, a niggling fear from that standpoint.
-For most of us its simply impossible to tell whether the utility of a phone call, text or internet search outweighs the unknown risk of it coming back to bite us.
+For most of us, its simply impossible to tell whether the utility of a phone call, text or internet search outweighs the unknown risk of it coming back to bite us.